Les Tanyuk

-Leonid Stepanovych Tanyuk 7 August 1938 – 18 March 2016) was a Ukrainian theatre and film director, Soviet dissident and politician.
+Leonid Stepanovych Tanyuk (also spelled Taniuk; Леонід Степанович Танюк; 7 August 1938 – 18 March 2016) was a Ukrainian theatre and film director, Soviet dissident and politician.
 A founder of the Artistic Youths' Club in Kyiv in the early 1960s, he served as a People's Deputy of Ukraine from 1990 to 2007—representing Kyiv, Drohobych and Ukraine's 166th electoral district for the People's Movement of Ukraine before later being elected on the proportional list of the Our Ukraine Bloc.
 He died on 18 March 2016.

 He was married to Nelli Korniyenko, a native of Khabarovsk and a Merited Worker of Arts of Ukraine.

 Early life

 Tanyuk was born in the village of Zhukyn (now Vyshhorod Raion, Kyiv Oblast).
 His parents were language teachers.
 As a child he was imprisoned in several Nazi concentration camps during the Second World War and was reunited with his family after the war.
 He later studied at the National University of Theatre, Film and TV in Kyiv.